Recorrupt/.github/profile/README.md

 We Also Have Other Organizations Visit Them Here: https://github.com/electra-language
 ## *introduction:*
 This Organization is for RafStudios.
-In here you can find open source projects of rafstudios
+In here you can find open source projects of recorrupt